Separations Savvy Newsletter

 Have you seen the last issue of Separations Savvy, “Fermentation in Your Process?”, which generated a lot of discussion among our biotech and pharmaceutical readers.
 We discussed the Whens and Whys of using Liquid-Liquid Extraction to recover low concentrations of high boiling organic chemicals generated in the fermentation step of biomass processing and heard from readers who wanted to see a specific example.

-Carboxylic Acid from Aqueous Fermentation Broth
+Challenges of Extracting Carboxylic Acid from Aqueous Fermentation Broth

-When extracting carboxylic acids from an aqueous fermentation broth generated in a cellulosic ethanol process, using ethyl acetate as the solvent of choice, initial attempts by the end user to develop the LLE process step in a rotating disc contactor (RDC) proved to be unsatisfactory.
 Poor product recovery (< 90%) and a high solvent to feed ratio required (≥ 1.7) were not acceptable.
 The end user knew that the process had a high tendency towards emulsification.
 Armed with this information, Koch Modular tested the process in a 25 mm diameter KARR® Column.
 The KARR® Column demonstrated excellent operability, generating fine dispersion of the solvent phase at low agitation speed as expected for systems which tend to emulsify.

 Results?